Capitalism and Schizophrenia

-Capitalism and Schizophrenia (Capitalisme et Schizophrénie) is a two-volume theoretical work by the French authors Gilles Deleuze and Félix Guattari, respectively a philosopher and a psychoanalyst.
-Its volumes are Anti-Oedipus (1972, translated in 1977) and A Thousand Plateaus (1980, translated in 1987).
+Capitalism and Schizophrenia (Capitalisme et Schizophrénie) is a serial composed of two volumes, Anti-Oedipus (1972, translated in 1977) and A Thousand Plateaus (1980, translated in 1987).
+It was written by the French authors Gilles Deleuze and Félix Guattari, respectively a philosopher and a psychoanalyst, during the May 1968, a period of civil unrest in France.

 Deleuze's translator Brian Massumi observes that the books differ drastically in tone, content, and composition.